Views on the meaning of Mishima's death: Criticism of the postwar system / Death by remonstrance

-Mishima left behind many criticisms and lectures criticizing the Constitution created by GHQ after the war, and the postwar democracy (戦後民主主義, Sengo minshu-shugi), which had led to the decline Japanese spirit, as well as and warnings about the ambiguity of the JSDF' mission under the Japan-US Security Treaty system.
-For this reason, many his friends, writers and researchers have interpreted the meaning of Mishima's death, as a "committing suicide to remonstrate (諌死, Kanshi)", or as a "Death of Indignation" (憤死, Funshi) that expressed disappointment, anger, despair and criticism toward the politicians who disregard the national polity and are preoccupied with party interests and self-preservation, and the postwar intellectuals who belittled traditional Japanese culture.
+Mishima left behind many criticisms and lectures criticizing the Constitution created by GHQ after the war, and the postwar democracy (戦後民主主義), which had led to the decline Japanese spirit, as well as and warnings about the ambiguity of the JSDF' mission under the Japan-US Security Treaty system.
+For this reason, many his friends, writers and researchers have interpreted the meaning of Mishima's death, as a committing "suicide of remonstrance" (諌死, kanshi), or as a "death of indignation" (憤死, funshi) that expressed disappointment, anger, despair and criticism toward the politicians who disregard the national polity and are preoccupied with party interests and self-preservation, and the postwar intellectuals who belittled traditional Japanese culture.

 Takao Sugiyama (杉山隆男), a non-fiction writer, referring to Mishima's comment in an essay he contributed to "Takigahara", the organizational newspaper of the JGSDF Camp Takigahara, that "having become a man who 'knows too much' about the JSDF", and Sugiyama has taken notice, "Indeed, Mishima had become a man who 'knew too much', and as he wrote in his Geki, he was able to foresee the true nature of the JSDF, 'It is patently obvious that the U.S. would not be glad to see a truly independent Japanese military defending Japanese land.'," and he has mentioned about Mishima's despair, combining it to Sugiyama own view of the JSDF that he experienced as follows: